 A common cause of motor noise is a bad PCB layout causing coupling of both sense resistor voltages.
+Noise caused by an insufficient PCB layout cannot be overcome by chopper settings.

 To minimize the effect of a beat between both chopper frequencies, an internal random generator is provided.
 It modulates the slow decay time setting when switched on by the RNDTF bit.
 The RNDTF feature further spreads the chopper spectrum, reducing electromagnetic emission on single frequencies.